RuneU/gruppeprosjekt/README.md

 # -bacit_dotnet
-Base project for IS202 in dotnet
+Base text and project for IS202 in dotnet provided by [Trym](https://github.com/Nosp1).
-Text provided by Trym (https://github.com/Nosp1) - Modified slightly to fit this project.
+Modified by group 4 to fit this project.
+Goal of this documentaion **Get the Project Running**

 ## Notice
 Please read and understand how the dockerfile works.